aimerykong/Recurrent-Pixel-Embedding-for-Instance-Grouping/demo2_boundary_detection/README.md

 This demo is for boundary detection.
 When downloading our trained models from the [google drive](https://drive.google.com/drive/u/1/folders/1MfWWToezy9E6Sv6jY7JfxoUo2igX42Wg), please copy the whole folder(s) inside the link to "models" directory.

-Several scripts from Piotr Dollar's [edge toolbox](https://github.com/pdollar/edges) are used to perform boundary thinning (NMS).
+Running script [main001_visualize.m](https://github.com/aimerykong/Recurrent-Pixel-Embedding-for-Instance-Grouping/blob/master/demo2_boundary_detection/main001_visualize.m) will show you the embedding visualization as well as intermediate&final results.
+Note that you might need to compile several scripts which are used for boundary thinning (NMS) from Piotr Dollar's [edge toolbox](https://github.com/pdollar/edges).
+If issues about this happens, commenting out the related lines will help executing the script.